disaverio/ArchlinuxNotes/Installation.md

 ##### 5. Partition the disk. (<https://wiki.archlinux.org/index.php/GPT_fdisk>)

-In this scenario all the data on the disk will be destroyed, a new GUID partition table (GPT) will be created (removing an eventual old MBT partition table), and two partition will be created: a 512MB EFI partition (mandatory) and a Linux one for the system
+In this scenario all the data on the disk will be destroyed, a new GUID partition table (GPT) will be created (removing an old MBT partition table if exists), and two partitions will be created: a 512MB EFI partition (mandatory) and a Linux one for the system

-- list all disks to identify the correct device
+- list all the disks to identify the correct device
 ```
 # fdisk -l
 ```